 In conjunction with our audit, we have been contracted to prepare the financial statements and related disclosures based on the information provided to us by Management.
-We would like to stress that this service is allowable under AICPA ethics guidelines and may be the most efficient and effective method for preparation of the Alternative Educational Academy of Ogemaw County's financial statements.
-However, if at any point in the audit we as auditors are part of the Alternative Educational Academy of Ogemaw County's control system for producing reliable financial statements, auditing standards indicate that the Alternative Educational Academy of Ogemaw County has a control deficiency.
+We would like to stress that this service is allowable under AICPA ethics guidelines and may be the most efficient and effective method for preparation of the Alternative Education Academy of Ogemaw County's financial statements.
+However, if at any point in the audit we as auditors are part of the Alternative Education Academy of Ogemaw County's control system for producing reliable financial statements, auditing standards indicate that the Alternative Education Academy of Ogemaw County has a control deficiency.
 If Management is not able to prepare financial statements, including disclosures, and the auditors are contracted to prepare these statements, this is considered a control deficiency.
+The effect of this weakness is that reporting errors or omissions could occur in the preparation of the annual financial report that would be departures from Generally Accepted Accounting Principles (GAAP) and the Academy would not be in a position to detect the errors or omissions.
 We recommend that Management and those charged with governance evaluate and document their decision on the costs and benefits of whether to contract for this service with our firm.

 We will review the status of this comment during our next audit engagement.
-We have already discussed this comment and suggestions with various governmental unit personnel, and we will be pleased to discuss them in further detail at your convenience, to perform any additional study of these matters, or to assist you in implementing the recommendations.
+We have already discussed this comment with various governmental unit personnel, and we will be pleased to discuss it in further detail at your convenience, to perform any additional study of this matter, or to assist you in implementing the recommendation.